ihsoft/TimberbornModsUnity/Assets/MorePlatforms/StaticFiles/ThunderstorePackage/README.md

 # More Platforms

 Think that the current platforms limit your creativity?
 Then this mod will let you add 4 new platforms to the game which can be build to the side of mountains or stacks of levees, giving more freedom of placing buildings as anything can be below these platforms.
-There are also reinforced Platforms which you can use instead of levees and will allow your beavers to walk under aswell!
+There are also reinforced Platforms which you can use instead of levees and will allow your beavers to walk under as well!
 There is another platform which is disabled by default as it can be placed nearly anywhere!
 You can enable it in the configs.

-# Disclaimer!

-This plugin is currently only supported in the **experimental** version of Timberborn.

 ## Shoutout